RayZhang2024/NEAT/User manual.md

    * Pick a folder with FITS frames.

 2. **Add Mask**
-   * Pick the binary FITS iamge
+   * Pick the binary FITS image

 3. **Set output**
    * Choose an existing directory.
 If the path doesn’t exist, you’ll get: